NexStops

 3.15 Server log files

-Data: IP address, timestamp, URL accessed, HTTP status code, user agent, referrer.
+Data: IP address, timestamp, URL accessed, HTTP status code, User-Agent, referrer.
 Purpose: operational security, abuse and attack detection.
 Legal basis: Art.
 6(1)(f).
 Retention: 30 days.

 4. Recipients of the data